-Comparing the shear dependent viscosity to the SAXS patterns of each molecule, one can see that the solutions with the higher viscosities exhibit an upturn in the low q range of their scattering patterns.
-This observation implies that the higher viscosity of Alg-Hep-RGD, Alg-RGD+Alg-Hep and Alg-RGD is due to the presence of large dense clusters and not a homogeneous denser network.
-Thus, we propose the following spatial organization for the chain assemblies of modified alginates in aqueous solutions (Fig. 3).
-Formation of large clusters is due to attractive inter-particles interactions.
-The fact large clusters are observed only for Alg-RGD and Alg-RGD+Alg-Hep indicate these interactions are either between two G4RGDY peptides or, more likely, between the peptide and the alginate backbone.
-Possible attractive interactions between the two molecules are hydrophobic interactions and hydrogen bonding, typical to polyphenol/polysaccharide interactions between the peptide’s Tyrosine and the alginate (17).
-However, for these interactions to take place the tyrosin needs to be accessible to the neighboring molecules.
-In the case of Alg-RGD-Hep and Alg-Hep-RGD, one would expect the stronger electrostatic repulsion between the molecules, as a result of the presence of heparin, to prevent the formation of “RGD induced” clusters (40, 41).
-The fact that some clusters are formed in the latter (Alg-Hep-RGD) suggests that some of the peptides may have bonded to the heparin instead of the alginate as a result of the peptide’s Glycine conjunction to the carboxyl group on the heparin.
-Alg-Hep has a similar structure to unmodified alginate since conjugation of heparin to the alginate backbone did not affect the electrostatic repulsion between the chains, as heparin is also a polyanion.
+Comparing the shear-dependent viscosity to the SAXS patterns of each molecule, one can see that the solutions with the higher viscosities exhibit an upturn in the low q range of their scattering patterns.
+This observation implies that the higher viscosity of Alg-Hep-RGD, Alg-RGD+Alg-Hep, and Alg-RGD is due to the presence of large, dense clusters and not a homogeneous denser network.
+Thus, we propose a spatial organization for the chain assemblies of modified alginates in aqueous solutions (Fig. 3).
+Formation of large clusters is due to attractive inter-particle interactions.
+Large clusters are observed only for Alg-RGD and Alg-RGD+Alg-Hep, indicating that these interactions are either between two G4RGDY peptides or, more likely, between the peptide and the alginate backbone.
+Possible attractive interactions between the two molecules are hydrophobic interactions and hydrogen bonding, typical to polyphenol/polysaccharide interactions between the peptide’s tyrosine and the alginate.17 However, for these interactions to take place, the tyrosine needs to be accessible to the neighboring molecules.
+In the case of Alg-RGD-Hep and Alg-Hep-RGD, one would expect the stronger electrostatic repulsion between the molecules, as a result of the presence of heparin, to prevent the formation of RGD-induced clusters.40-41 The fact that some clusters are formed in the latter (Alg-Hep-RGD) suggests that some of the peptides may have bonded to the heparin instead of the alginate as a result of the peptide’s glycine conjunction to the carboxyl group on the heparin.
+Alg-Hep has a similar structure to unmodified alginate, since conjugation of heparin to the alginate backbone did not affect the electrostatic repulsion between the chains, as heparin is also a polyanion.

 Figure 3: Illustration and characterization of the proposed structure of the RGD (green) and heparin (red) cross-linked to alginate (blue) in aqueous solutions.
-The order of the peptide conjugation has a significant role in determining the network's organization.
+The order of the peptide conjugation has a significant role in determining the network’s organization.